Hamari Wali Good News: Plot

 Set in Agra, Renuka Tiwari and Mukund Tiwari eagerly wait for their grandchildren but were devastated to learn that Navya their daughter-in-law can't conceive due to tubal occlusion.
-Mukund's step-sister diehard wants Good News from Navya and Aditya so she forces and badmouths Renuka.
+Mukund's step-sister diehard wants Good News from Navya and Aditya, so she forces and badmouths Renuka.
 Also, Mukund berates her for every attempt.

-Devastated by the news her daughter-in-law can't conceive, Renuka tried many things to bring the much-awaited Good News in the family but all her efforts went in vain.
+Devastated by the news her daughter-in-law can't conceive, Renuka tried many things to bring the much-awaited Good News in the family, but all her efforts went in vain.
 Later events show a way to Renuka, she decides to bring Good News in the family herself along with her husband Mukund Tiwari.
-Mukund's step-sister, on the other hand, tries to create differences between Renuka and Mukund & she was successful in separating the two, Mukund did Sharadh of Renuka & decided to divorce her & then the much-awaited Good News came that Renuka is pregnant.
-Mukund brings Renuka back home, he initially was hesitant & shocked but later take the full responsibility of the child.
-Mukund's sister continues to hatch various plans along with Alok Dubey(Tiwari's Son-in-law) to create misunderstandings between Renuka & Mukund & create havoc in Tiwari House.
-Renuka decides to expose Mukund's step sister and to bring her reality in front of Mukund.
+Mukund's stepsister, on the other hand, tries to create differences between Renuka and Mukund and she was successful in separating the two, Mukund and Renuka because of Sharadh decided to divorce and then the much-awaited Good News came that Renuka is pregnant.
+Mukund brings Renuka back home, he initially was hesitant and shocked but later take the full responsibility of the child.
+Mukund's sister continues to hatch various plans along with Alok Dubey (Tiwari's son-in-law) to create misunderstandings between Renuka and Mukund and create havoc in Tiwari House.
+Renuka decides to expose Mukund's stepsister and to bring her reality in front of Mukund.
 With various efforts it is revealed that Mukund's real sister is alive.
 And its Sumitra who killed Mukund's mother for property.

 Mukund supports Renuka and abandons Sumitra.
 Meanwhile, Adi turns negative and plots with Sumitra and Alok to gain property.
 As Mukund and Renuka go away from Agra, Adi betrays Navya and is head over heels with Aki, with whom he turned the Tiwari house into bar.
 Later Sumitra tricks Renuka that she has changed yet Mukund is suspicious.
 The trio returns to Agra and is devastated to find about Adi.
 Sumitra uses this opportunity and makes Adi and Aki her ally with Alok.

-The baby is born and it is named as Barath.
+The baby is born and he is named as Barath.
 Mukund transfers all the property to Barath.
 In order to gain property Adi and his team plot and kidnap Navya and Barath.
-Later Renuka is also kidnapped and all the three are kept in garage.
+Later Renuka is also kidnapped and all the three are kept in a garage.
 In order to escape Navya informs everything to Mukund via video call.
-As Adi finds about Navya's escape plan he burns the whole garage.
+As Adi finds about Navya's escape plan, he burns the whole garage.
 Navya, Barath and Adi escape and Renuka dies.

-To escape from the clutches of evil Navya,Mukund along with Barath go to Delhi.
+To escape from the clutches of evil Navya, Mukund along with Barath go to Delhi.